-The complete September 2016 Stats Package from the Real Estate Board of Greater Vancouver is also posted.
+The complete October 2016 Stats Package from the Real Estate Board of Greater Vancouver is also posted.

-According to the Real Estate Board of Greater Vancouver MLS residential property sales of detached, attached and apartments reached 2,253 in September 2016, a 32.6% decrease compared to 3,345 sales in September 2015.
+According to the Real Estate Board of Greater Vancouver MLS residential property sales of detached, attached and apartments reached 2,223 in October 2016, a 38.8% decrease compared to 3,646 sales in October 2015.

-September sales were 9.6% below the 10- year sales average for the month.
+October sales were 15% below the 10- year sales average for the month.

-In September 2016 the number of residential properties listed for sale on the MLS in Greater Vancouver was 9,354.
-This is a decrease of 13.4% from September 2015 (10,805).
+In October 2016 the number of residential properties listed for sale on the MLS in Greater Vancouver was 9,143.
+This is a decrease of 4.5% from October 2015 (9,569).

-With the sales-to-active-listings ratio at 24.1% in September 2016, it remained a seller’s market which typically occurs when this ratio exceeds 20 percent for a sustained period of time.
+With the sales-to-active-listings ratio at 24.4% in October 2016, it remained a seller’s market which typically occurs when this ratio exceeds 20 percent for a sustained period of time.